thejano/laravel-multi-lang/README.md

 - Respects `config('app.locale')`, fallback, and supported locales
 - Facade, helper functions, and Blade directives
 - Cached translations with eager-loading helpers to prevent N+1 queries
+- Eager-load one or many locales in a single query
 - Middleware for automatic locale detection
 - Artisan-publishable migrations & configuration
 - Factories for rapid testing and seeding